 Born in 1935, Raymal “Rocky” Childs grew up in Burbank, where his parents owned a family market.
 Rocky graduated from San Fernando High School where he was classmates and friends with the late “Dandy” Dick Landy.
-In 1959, Rocky married Sharon Lindsay and together they had a son Gregg and daughter Jewele.
+In 1959, Rocky married Sharon Lindsay, and together they had a son Gregg and a daughter Jewele.

 Throughout his life, Rocky’s greatest passion was cars – especially fast cars.
 One of his first race cars was a ’37 Chevy in partnership with Ronnie Winkle in R&R Engines.

 After 35 years, Jimmy Albert decided to retire.
-Rocky Childs thought to do the same, but then connected with Ray Akerly, and the two went on to form Akerly & Childs, a supplier of bearings and rings.
+Rocky Childs thought to do the same but then connected with Ray Akerly, and the two went on to form Akerly & Childs, a supplier of bearings and rings.

 Rocky Childs passed away on February 15, 2010, at 74.
 He was surrounded by family and holding the hand of the love of his life of 50 years, Sharon.
 Rocky left a long legacy of high-performance race cars, including the Addict Cackler, and a successful business.